Better-HPC/keystone-python-client/docs/logging.md

 logging.getLogger('kclient').addHandler(handler)
 ```

+## Custom Logging Fields

-In addition to the standard Python logging attributes, the `kclient` logger includes the following package-specific fields:
+In addition to Python's built-in message fields, the `kclient` logger also exposes the following package-specific values.
+These fields are passed to all log messages and may be accessed via custom formatters or filters.

 | Field Name | Description                                                                |
 |------------|----------------------------------------------------------------------------|